Skip to main content

 Windows (exe, msi)

 Our Windows installers are signed using a code signing certificate.
-You can verify the signature in five simple steps:
+You can verify the signature in three simple steps:

-1. Right-click on the file and click on Properties.
+1. Right-click on the cryptomator installer file and click on Properties.

 2. Select the Digital Signatures tab: It should show one or more signatures by Skymatic GmbH under Embedded Signatures.